KenKundert/nestedtext/doc/basic_syntax.rst

 Dictionaries
 ============

-A dictionary is an ordered collection of key/value pairs:
+A dictionary is an ordered collection of key value pairs:

 .. code-block:: nestedtext